Project-Arda/bgls/README.md

 The identity element for both groups (The point at infinity in affine space) is internally represented as `(0,0)`

 ## Benchmarks
 The following benchmarks are from a 3.80GHz i7-7700HQ CPU with 16GB ram.
-The aggregate verification which is utilizing parallelization for the pairing operations.
+The aggregate verification is utilizing parallelization for the pairing operations.
 The multisignature has parellilization for the two involved pairing operations, and parallelization for the pairing checks at the end.

 For reference, the pairing operation (the slowest operation involved) takes ~1.6 milliseconds.
 ```